 Don’t bad mouth anyone (see below), but taking a few moments to express your gratitude for their ongoing support can help smooth your departure and lead everyone to think of you fondly after you go.

 Now, here are some things you really ought not to do when leaving a legal job!

-- Don’t delete your email.
-If you’re working in a legal context, chances are good all of your email is being automatically backed up, so deleting it won’t do much good.
+If you’re working in a legal context, chances are good all of your emails are being automatically backed up, so deleting it won’t do much good.
 And you still shouldn’t do it!
 Deleting your email en masse makes it look like you’ve got something to hide, and might be a violation of your employer’s data retention policy.
 Check with your employer about what, if anything, they want you to clean up in your files or email, and strictly comply with the instructions you’re given.
 Anything else just looks suspicious (and probably won’t even do any good if you’re trying to hide something).

-- Don’t bad mouth anyone in your exit interview.
 The exit interview, should you be subjected to one, is not the place to express your true grievances.
 It’s a formality, and you should treat it as such.
 Say nice, vague things about your employer and your boss, and get out of there as quickly as possible.
-Obviously, you’re quitting for a reason, but no good can come of being honest in the exit interview!
-Word always gets around, and you might need these connections later, even if it doesn’t seem like it at the time.
+You’re quitting for a reason, but no good can come of being honest in the exit interview!
+The word always gets around, and you might need these connections later, even if it doesn’t seem like it at the time.
 Express appreciation for all you’ve learned, and move on.